|Author: ||Alasdair Taylor |

-This document sets out the legal basis upon which the operator of a digital marketplace website provides access and services to users.
+This document, updated to reflect the core requirements of the Platform-to-Business (P2B) Regulation affecting SMEs, sets out the legal basis upon which the operator of a digital marketplace website provides access and services to users.

 The basic idea of a marketplace is that the operator is not a party to the contract between the supplier of digital products and the customer.
 This reduces legal risks for the operator.
 Nonetheless, the operator will not want to take a completely "hands off" approach, as the behaviour of suppliers will directly affect the reputation of the marketplace.